UtahTriangle/pointypal/README.md

 # PointyPal: Zoom School Done Better

+---

+**Invite PointyPal to your Discord Server at [pointypal.utahtriangle.org](https://pointypal.utahtriangle.org)!**

+---

 PointyPal is a student-run Discord application project sponsored by Utah Triangle at the University of Utah.
-The application allows University-oriented Discord servers to host class and department-specific channels and voice chats.
-PointyPal keeps these channels and chats visible **only** to those who are in those departments and courses, keeping the server tidy for everybody.
+The application allows University-oriented Discord servers to host class and department-specific channels and voice chats. **PointyPal keeps class channels and chats visible only to those who are in these classes** and departments, keeping your server tidy for everybody.

-While designed for University of Utah organizations in mind, development attempts to remain compatible with course systems for other American university systems.
+While designed for University of Utah organizations in mind, development attempts to remain **compatible other American universities'** class systems.

 The largest PointyPal community, exclusive to University of Utah students, is hosted at [campus.utahtriangle.org](https://campus.utahtriangle.org).
 During its' release term in Fall 2020, PointyPal supported this community of **400** University of Utah students in **93 classes across 30 majors**, contributing a total of **11,000 messages** and **1,900** hours of voice chat.